amit-shahi/amitshahi.dev/src/pages/index.md

 mainpitch:
   title: About Me
   description: >-
-    My name is Amit, I'm from India.
-I have 12+ years of experience in Software Development with Microsoft and Open Source Technologies.
+    I'm from India.
+I have a very good experience in Software Development with Microsoft and Open Source Technologies.
 description: >-
   I work as a Full Stack .NET Developer on eCommerce projects.
-I using Following Technologies Stack.
+I use following technologies stack.
 intro:
   blurbs:
     - image: /img/coffee.png